n8n-io/n8n-docs/docs/hosting/configuration/environment-variables/database.md

 # Database environment variables

+/// note | File-based configuration
+You can provide a [configuration file](/hosting/configuration/configuration-methods/) for n8n.
+You can also append `_FILE` to certain variables to provide their configuration in a separate file.
+Variables that support this have the "/`_FILE`" option listed below.
+///

 By default, n8n uses SQLite. n8n also supports PostgreSQL. n8n [removed support for MySQL and MariaDB](/1-0-migration-checklist/#mysql-and-mariadb) in v1.0.

 This page outlines environment variables to configure your chosen database for your self-hosted n8n instance.